andrewisen/bim-whale-demo/README.md

 # The BIM Whale - Public Demo

-The public demo for [The BIM Whale](https://github.com/andrewisen/bim-whale) project.
+This is the public demo for [The BIM Whale Project](https://andrewisen.gitbook.io/bim-whale/).
+More info will come...

 ## Usage

 Use the demo:
 [https://github.bimvalen.se/public/](https://github.bimvalen.se/public/)

-### TODO

-More info will come...

 ## Contributing